Trade directory · Stamford metro · Connecticut

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
+Rough electrical inspection before closing walls, final inspection before certificate of occupancy.
 Schedule inspections 24 hours in advance through Stamford Building Department.
-Additional inspections may be required for panel upgrades.

 §4